-In Texas Tech University's nutritional sciences program, you will get superior preparation to become a Registered Dietitian or Registered Dietitian Nutritionist.
+In Texas Tech University's Nutritional Sciences program, you will receive superior preparation to become a Registered Dietitian/Registered Dietitian Nutritionist (RD/RDN).

-Our Bachelor of Science in Nutritional Sciences and Dietetics degree program has an 89 percent placement rate in post-graduate internships—nearly twice the national average.
-In addition, 95 percent of our nutritional sciences graduates pass the national certification exam within a year of their first attempt.
+Our Bachelor of Science in Nutritional Sciences and Dietetics degree program consistently has a placement rate in post-graduate internships nearly twice that of the national average.
+In addition, over 95 percent of our nutritional sciences graduates pass the national certification exam within a year of their first attempt.

 - Laboratory experience.
-You can participate in research at Texas Tech's nationally renowned Human Nutrition Laboratory.
+You can participate in research at Texas Tech's Nutrition and Metabolic Health Initiative (NMHI).
 A world leader in obesity research, this innovative facility provides specialized opportunities to learn about cutting-edge science in diet and nutrition.

 - A strong science foundation.
 Our nutrition program includes an especially strong scientific background, with courses in the biology and chemistry of healthy nutrition.

 - An interdisciplinary approach.
 In our nutrition program, you will study the relationships among diet, physical health, and mental well-being.
-This unique approach improves your job readiness, as it covers the issues addressed by professional nutritionists and dietitians in their daily routine.
+This unique approach improves your job readiness, as it covers the issues addressed by professional dietitians and nutritionists in their daily routine.

-Our nutrition science program has a national reputation for excellence, so a nutritional science degree from Texas Tech can help you gain admission to the best internship programs.
-In May 2015, our dietetics program had a 97 percent match rate for students with internships.
-The national average for dietetics internships hovers at about 50 percent.
+Our Didactic Program in Dietetics has a national reputation for excellence, which can help you gain admission to the best internship programs.
+In May 2020, our dietetics program had a 100 percent match rate for students with internships.
+The national average for dietetics internships typically hovers at about 60-70 percent.

 Career Opportunities in Nutritional Sciences and Dietetics

-Society's trend toward good nutrition and health has produced a growing demand for nutritionists and dietitians.
+Society's trend toward good nutrition and health has produced a growing demand for dietitians and nutritionists.
 The Bureau of Labor Statistics projects a 21 percent growth in dietitian and nutritionist employment by 2022.

-As a registered dietitian or registered dietitian nutritionist, you will find opportunities to work for many types of organizations, including:
+As a registered dietitian/registered dietitian nutritionist, you will find opportunities to work for many types of organizations, including:

 - Long-term care facilities